 Wind speed is the determining factor in the scale, as storm surge values are highly dependent on the slope of the continental shelf and the shape of the coastline in the landfall region.
 These speeds are one minute averages and not maximum gusts!

 |Category||Wind Speed (mph)||Wind Speed (kmph)||Storm Surge (feet)|

-When a hurricane is near and a threat has been determined, the Cayman Islands Hazard Management Department (HMCI) and Government will issue press releases, and there will be four various hurricane flags hung outside of police stations and government buildings.
+When a hurricane or tropical storm is near and a threat has been determined, the Cayman Islands Hazard Management Department (HMCI) and Government will issue press releases, and there will be four various hurricane flags hung outside of police stations and government buildings.

 Hurricane threat more than 36 hours away.

 Flag Description: One square red flag with a black square in the centre.

 Hurricane conditions expected within 24 hours.

 Flag Description: Two square red flags with a black square in the centre.

 The hurricane has passed, but still use caution.

 Flag Description: One triangular red flag.